jameshfisher/jameshfisher.com/_posts/2017-11-11-saas-pricing-cost-based-vs-value-based.md

 you get to extract the maximum from your customer, while ensuring you cover your costs.
 But beware!
-This coincidence probably means you're in a competitive commodity market.
+This coincidence probably means you're in a competitive commodity market, where profits are poor.

 You want to be in markets where the proxies for value are wildly different to the proxies for cost.